digitalartlab/expo-plugin-localization/README.md

 ## Development on this plugin

-Run `yarn` to install the dependencies.
+Run `npm install` to install the dependencies.
 This repo doesn't include an example Expo app, so you'll have to create one yourself.
-You can install a test build of this plugin in there by running `yarn pack` in this repo and `npm install <path>` in the example repo.
+You can install a test build of this plugin in there by running `npm pack` in this repo and `npm install <path>` in the example repo.

 ## License